 Zhuzhou Hunan, China Travel Guide

 China Mobile, China Unicom, and China Telecom are main providers.
-Local SIM card buy at airports, official stores; passport registration is standard.
+Local SIM card buy at airports, official stores; registering your passport is standard.
 Many local apps require a local number.

 Mandarin Chinese (普通话 Pǔtōnghuà) is the official language.
 Zhuzhou locals may speak a Xiang Chinese dialect.
 English is not widely spoken outside international hotels.